Naereen/badges/README.md

 ## TODO :boom: ?
 - [X] Finish this list
-- [X] Update link for the *real ressource* that should get linked to
+- [X] Update link for the *real resource* that should get linked to
 - [X] Update all my README.md to add nice badges

 ## Issues :sweat_drops: